ttlew/conversation/dialog-build.md

       <td>see below</td>
     </tr>
     </table>

+    **Tip**: Because users might include affirmative statements at other times during the dialog, use the `slot_in_focus` property to make it clear in the slot condition that you are looking for a Yes response to the prompt for this slot only, not in response to any other slot in the dialog node.

+    ```json
+    #yes && slot_in_focus
+    ```

     In the **Not Found** prompt, ask for the information all over again and reset the context variables that you saved earlier.